1843 Mateo Benedid -Classical Spanish Guitar

 Location: USA

-This particular Mateo Benedid guitar from 1843 originally belonged to Captain John Bautista Rogers Cooper (1791-1872), a mariner hailing from Massachusetts.
-He arrived in Monterey, then the capital of Mexican Alta California, in 1823 as the master of the ship Rover.
-In 1827, Captain Cooper married Geronima de Encarnacion Vallejo (1809-1902), the sister of General Mariano Guadalupe Vallejo (1808-1890), who later became the military governor of Alta California.
+This guitar, made by Mateo Benedid in 1843, holds a remarkable history.
+It originally belonged to Captain John Bautista Rogers Cooper (1791–1872), a mariner from Massachusetts who arrived in Monterey, the capital of Mexican Alta California, in 1823 as the master of the ship Rover.
+In 1827, Cooper married Gerónima de Encarnación Vallejo (1809–1902), sister of General Mariano Guadalupe Vallejo (1808–1890), the military governor of Alta California.

-Although Captain Cooper transitioned from the sea to trading and ranching in 1826, he eventually returned to maritime life.
-Between 1838 and 1844, he commanded the Mexican Government's ship, the California, making regular voyages between Monterey and Acapulco.
-These voyages involved transporting mail, prisoners, and officials along the coast.
-In 1846, he embarked on a journey to Peru, and in 1849, as the master of the Eveline, he sailed to China.
-It is highly likely that Captain Cooper acquired this guitar during one of his voyages between Monterey and Acapulco, spanning from 1843 to 1846.
+After transitioning to trading and ranching in 1826, Cooper returned to the sea, commanding the Mexican government’s ship California between 1838 and 1844.
+During these voyages, he transported mail, prisoners, and officials along the coast between Monterey and Acapulco.
+In 1846, Cooper sailed to Peru, and in 1849, he traveled to China as the master of the Eveline.
+It is highly likely that Cooper acquired this guitar during one of his voyages between Monterey and Acapulco, sometime between 1843 and 1846.